Amjad50/Emerald/book/src/kernel/acpi/aml.md

 - The method can be external (I think).

 So, we have one choice ([`acpica`] also does it) and that is to "**guess**" the number of arguments.
-And this is very error prone, as a `Term` can be also considered an expression, like `NameString` can be considered as a variable if it is not a method call. *very messy :'(*
+And this is very error-prone, as a `Term` can be also considered an expression, like `NameString` can be considered as a variable if it is not a method call. *very messy :'(*

 The current implementation I have I think is quite good, and I got to fix all the bugs I found, but of course there could be more.